Josh Ramsay: Songwriting and solo music

 Ramsay plays 13 instruments, and often plays all of the instruments on the songs he produces for other artists.
+He also owns the studio, The Umbrella Factory.
 Ramsay was featured on the Carly Rae Jepsen song "Sour Candy" in 2008.
-He also worked on her song "Call Me Maybe" which was nominated for Song of the Year at the 2013 Grammy Awards, and "Hit Me Up" by Danny Fernandes.
+He was recruited to co-write and produce her hit single "Call Me Maybe" with Tavish Crowe, which was nominated for Song of the Year at the 2013 Grammy Awards.
+He was also featured on the song "Hit Me Up" by Danny Fernandes.

+In 2010, Ramsay partook in Young Artists for Haiti performing a rendition of K'naan's "Wavin' Flag".
+He also recorded the song "Baby Please Come Home" for the 604 Records Christmas album.
+He released a non-album single with Emily Osment titled, "Hush" on 10 May 2011, and the song peaked at number 90 on the Canadian Hot 100.
 He also provided vocals for the opening theme song for The Hub's Transformers: Rescue Bots.

+In 2014, he co-wrote two songs for Nickelback, "Satellite" and "She Keeps Me Up".
+He also co-wrote the song "Story of Another Us" in 2015, by 5 Seconds of Summer.
+In 2018, he released the single, "We Should Be Friends", which he wrote for the 2017 film Adventures in Public School.
+The song peaked at number 8 on the Canada Top Downloads chart.

-On April 8, 2022, he released a solo album titled The Josh Ramsay Show.
-It included features from other Canadian artists such as his sister Sara Ramsay, Ria Mae, Serena Ryder, and Fefe Dobson.
+On 3 December 2021, he released "Lady Mine", featuring Chad Kroeger, as the lead single from his debut studio album.
+Entitled, The Josh Ramsay Show, it was released on 8 April 2022.
+It included features from other Canadian artists such as his sister Sara Ramsay, Ria Mae, Serena Ryder, Tyler Shaw and Fefe Dobson.
+The album's second single "Best of Me" was released on 15 February 2022, featuring Dallas Smith.

 Personal life

-On March 20, 2020, Ramsay posted a photo of himself and the Canadian actress-writer, Amanda McEwan to his Instagram feed announcing their marriage.
+On 20 March 2020, Ramsay posted a photo of himself and the Canadian actress-writer Amanda McEwan to his Instagram feed announcing their marriage.
+They have one child together.

 Discography

 The discography of Marianas Trench, a Canadian pop rock band, consists of four studio albums, two extended plays, 18 singles and 18 music videos.
 The band have been certified multi-platinum by Music Canada for their CD and digital download sales.